 - Worker shortages in several occupations, specifically in computer/IT positions within Professional and Technical Services, and a wide array of positions in healthcare.
-The reasons for the shortages include the aging workforce and increased retirements; misalignment between the skills of jobseekers and in-demand jobs; and the high cost of living in Greater Boston and Massachusetts, which is driving workers out of state and making it less attractive to move to this region. - The high cost of housing, childcare, and difficult commutes make it challenging to recruit workers from other areas and out-of-state to move to Greater Boston. - Public higher education programs cannot increase seat capacity fast enough to respond to short-term workforce shortages. - In Healthcare and Social Assistance, low reimbursements from state and private health insurance make it difficult to raise pay rates to attract more workers; thus, workers are taking jobs in other industries that offer higher wages.
+The reasons for the shortages include the aging workforce and increased retirements; misalignment between the skills of jobseekers and in-demand jobs; and the high cost of living in Greater Boston and Massachusetts, which is driving workers out of state and making it less attractive to move to this region. - In healthcare, where many of the jobs are in person, the burdens of high housing costs and transportation challenges are greater because working remotely or hybrid is not an option for many roles.
+The lack of work schedule flexibility is a factor that workers cite when leaving the healthcare industry to pursue other career options. - The high cost of housing, childcare, and difficult commutes make it challenging to recruit workers from other areas and out-of-state to move to Greater Boston. - Public higher education programs cannot increase seat capacity fast enough to respond to short-term workforce shortages and there are gaps in labor supply and demand data which could better inform longer-term planning and program alignment within and across regions of the state. - In Healthcare and Social Assistance, low reimbursements from state and private health insurance make it difficult to raise pay rates to attract more workers; thus, workers are taking jobs in other industries that offer higher wages.